Money movement for a zero-trust world

 • No defensible trail means investigations devolve into screenshots and phone recollections.

 Wire fraud is silent until it isn't.
 Most tools prove an account can receive funds.
-WireTrust proves the instructions were deliberately approved, are current, and haven’t been substituted.
+WireTrust proves the instructions came directly from the wire recipient under a verified identity — confirmed, current, and unchanged.

 Our Solution

-Because wire instructions have no authoritative external source, WireTrust treats them as claims that must be authenticated, recorded, and defended — not guessed.
+Because wire instructions have no single authoritative source, WireTrust treats every set as a claim that must be verified, recorded, and defensible — not assumed.

 WireTrust does not move money or act as a payment processor.